intermine/docker-intermine-gradle/README.md

  - MINE_REPO_URL

    Add you mine github/gitlab url.
 It will be used to pull your mine inside build container

+ - BIOSOURCES_REPO_URL

+  Add you bio-sources repo github/gitlab url.
+It will be used to pull your bio sources inside build container

  - IM_DATA_DIR